 Proof-based methods involve modeling the program and the desires properties in a formal mathematical language.
 A theorem prover for that language then uses well-known logical axioms and simple inference rules to prove (or disprove) that the desires properties hold in the smart contract.
-Tools of this type that are compatible with Ethereum Virtual Machine (EVM) bytecode include the K framework and F\.
-K [29] is a general purpose framework that uses the formal semantics of a language to generate a variety of tools.
+Tools of this type that are compatible with Ethereum Virtual Machine (EVM) bytecode include the K framework, Lem, and F. K [47] is a general purpose framework that uses the formal semantics of a language to generate a variety of tools.
 Using their semantic definition of the EVM bytecode, the K framework created a deductive verifier called KEVM.
 This uses Reachability Logic reasoning to evaluate program specifications expressed as reachability claims.
-Bhargavan et al. [30] designed a framework that converts Solidity source code and EVM bytecode into the existing language F\ where it can be verified for correctness and saftey properties.
-The only theorem proving tool implemented for the Move language is the move-prover discussed in Section II-A.
+Lem [48] is a general language of types, higher-order functions, and inductive relation definitions design to be scaleable for a wide variety of applications.
+Lem definitions can be translated to interactive-proof tools such as Cog, HOL4, and Isabelle/HOL.
+Finally, Bhargavan et al. [49] designed a framework that converts Solidity source code and EVM bytecode into the existing language F where it can be verified for correctness and saftey properties.
+The only theorem proving tool currently implemented for the Move language is the move-prover discussed in Section II-A.

 Symbolic execution is a form of static analysis that replaces program variables with symbolic expressions such that subsequent variables are expressed in terms of previous variables.
-The execution paths with respect to all feasible inputs is generated and searched for vulnerabilities.
-Tools such as Oyente [31], Gasper [32], and Osiris [33] construct a control flow graph to represent the state-space and use an SMT solver to detect vulnerabilities.
-Other tools such as Slither [34] and SmartCheck [35] utilize a semantic tree along with an intermediate representation to detect vulnerabilities.
+The execution paths with respect to all feasible inputs are generated and searched for vulnerabilities.
+Tools such as Oyente [17], Gasper [18], and Osiris [19] construct a control flow graph to represent the state-space and use an SMT solver to detect vulnerabilities.
+Other tools such as Slither [15] and SmartCheck [20] utilize a semantic tree along with an intermediate representation to detect vulnerabilities.
 Currently, there are no symbolic execution tools implemented for the Move language.

 Given a finite-state model of the program and a formal specification of the desired properties, model checking verifies that the model behavior conforms to the specifications.
 This is often achieved through state space exploration or satisfiability solvers.
 Well-known model checking tools include Zeus and Verisolid.
-Zeus [36] is a symbolic model checking tool that takes as input Solidity source code along with XACML policy specification.
-It converts these inputs to a low-level intermediate representation (LLVM bitcode) and leverages Sea-Horn [37] to preform the symbolic model checking.
+Zeus [14] is a symbolic model checking tool that takes as input Solidity source code along with XACML policy specification.
+It converts these inputs to a low-level intermediate representation (LLVM bitcode) and leverages Sea-Horn [50] to preform the symbolic model checking.
 VeriSolid was discussed in detail in Section II-B. Due to its graphical representation of the transition system and natural language templates for property specification, it is more user-friendly than Zeus.
 VeriMove, the tool introduced by this paper, is the first model checking tool implemented for the Move language.